-Fast and Fun Kneeboarding at Lake Powell Vacations
+Fast and Fun Kneeboarding at Lake Powell Rentals & Retail

 A sport for all ages, kneeboarding is exactly how it sounds: kneeling on the board and riding the wake behind your speeding watercraft.
 It may sound overly simple compared to the standing variant, but kneeboarding can be just as technical for professionals looking for something a little different.

-Prepare for your vacation with Lake Powell Vacations.
+Prepare for your vacation with Lake Powell Rentals & Retail.
 For a single day or a whole week, you will love the feeling of the wind and the waves and want to come back for more!

 Before you rent a board, make sure it has the right fit for your weight and height.
 Make a reservation, and we guarantee that we will have your boards and gear ready for you when you arrive.
 If you have any questions about the types of boards, or what extras you will need, just ask.

 Check Out These Locations for Kneeboarding and More

 Like other extreme sports, kneeboarding needs two things: a fast boat and lots of space!
 Luckily for you and your entire vacationing group, Lake Powell has many marinas ready to serve as starting points and many more destinations to explore.
 If you’ve never visited Lake Powell before, give yourself some time to research the different marinas, and don’t hesitate to call our shop for advice on locations that are perfect for kneeboarding.
 We can also help you get a feel for the traffic that you can expect and the kinds of weather you might encounter throughout the season.

 Kneeboarding is an activity for all ages.
 From experienced to professional, kneeling or standing, don’t forget to have a blast this summer with a kneeboard rental!